nestordemeure/breviarium/data/english.md

 ### Gaining and Conferring Honors

 First persuade that it is necessary to confer honor that is such as you yourself describe through the circumstances.

-Then first excuse yourself from it, as if you had been in possession of it in the same degree as you are now.
+Then excuse yourself from it, as if you had been in possession of it in the same degree as you are now.
 Strive for good and clear counsel and do many things that are pleasing to the public, such as the construction of public buildings, toward the poor, and those things that can be done without increasing the sudden taxes.

 Do not rely on your talents and worthiness for any duties, as if they must necessarily be conferred on you, and as if there were no one else equally suitable.
 For they prefer to confer them on the unworthy rather than on such men.
 But act as if they were to be obtained simply by the grace of a patron.
 Anticipate with good offices and promise obedience.
 Bring in intercessors; do not promise empty occasions of serving.
 Diminish yourself and openly say you are unworthy and will give the greatest thanks.

 If you have an office that requires a powerful person, and there is no one more powerful than you, bestow all of its revenues in perpetuity, so that anyone must bring their strength to it, not find it, and thus it will remain with your house.

 It is always best to seek the highest things, so that if you study, study only as much as you can, even spurning that boasting of talent which some learned men wish to seem to have in their studies.
 If you seek virtues, seek them in a high degree; attain the greatest dignities you can, and thus place yourself most securely in all places.

 ### Responding to Requests